24 October 2024

 Sometimes I read their testimonies; sometimes I hear ’em speak about it in church.
 More than one person tells the tale of dying, then suddenly finding themselves in a dark fiery place which they identify as hell.
 They didn’t like it; they cried out for mercy; they came back to life.
 And now they’re Christian.
 And hoping they’re never going back there again, and warning the rest of us away from it.

 I have huge doubts that near-death experiences are legitimate afterlife experiences.
 For two reasons.
 One’s the fact every near-death experience fits that person’s cultural expectations.
 Christians, or people who live in a predominantly Christian culture, experience pop culture versions of heaven or hell.
 Whereas Hindus encounter Hindu gods, Muslims experience Muslim ideas of paradise or hell, and Buddhists feel themselves being elevated to higher realms.
 Everybody experiences what their subconscious expects to see in the afterlife, as opposed to every religion’s claim of a uniform afterlife.
-So they’re clearly dreams.
-Really vivid dreams, but dreams nonetheless.
+And if everybody sees the afterlife they expect, instead of the actual afterlife, they clearly must be dreaming.
+Yes, including the Christians—because Christian near-death experiences reflect popular culture, not bible.
+They’re really vivid, believable dreams, but dreams nonetheless.

-Problem is, I know people who’ve taken to basing their beliefs on these near-death dreams, and now they figure if any of us die and find ourselves in hell, we can repent… and God’ll hear us, be merciful, and parole us from hell.
+Problem is, I know people who’ve taken to basing their beliefs on these near-death dreams, and now they believe if any of us die and find ourselves in hell, we can repent—because they repented!—and God’ll hear us, be merciful, and parole us from hell.
 They figure hell is just temporary.
 We go there till we come to our senses.
 Then God’ll let us into heaven.

-It’s a nice idea, but y’know we oughta confirm these ideas with the scriptures, the general consensus of fruitful fellow Christians, and basic common sense, before we start establishing theology upon them.
+It’s a nice idea, but y’know we oughta confirm all these nice ideas with the scriptures, the general consensus of fruitful fellow Christians, and basic common sense, before we start establishing our theology upon them.
 And I can’t find evidence that they’re valid.

 GENERAL.
 “Arrest them.”